Don’t be discouraged if you’re not a “born salesperson.”

-We spoke with a variety of sales professionals to see what they had to say about each of these options.
+We spoke with a variety of sales professionals to see what they had to say about each of these sales career options.
 As it turns out, there’s no one-size-fits-all solution.
 The right place for you will depend upon what skills you already have and what you’re ready to improve on.

 In a commission-based sales position, all or part of your income depends upon your ability to make a successful sale.
 On the one hand, this means that there’s theoretically no limit to how much you can earn.
 But if you’re in a 100% commission-based position, meaning you have no base salary, there’s no guaranteed minimum you can earn, either.

-Interestingly, the sales professionals that recommended commission-based positions were passionate about owning their own businesses.
+Interestingly, the sales professionals who recommended commission-based positions were passionate about owning their own businesses.
 They preferred commission-based positions for their flexibility, limitless opportunities, and because these positions quickly teach newbies how to swim—or sink.

-Vacay Visionary Founder Veronica Hanson’s first job was an hourly sales position in retail, which made her feel like her efforts weren’t fairly compensated.
+Nomad Veronica Founder Veronica Hanson’s first job was an hourly sales position in retail, which made her feel like her efforts weren’t fairly compensated.
 She moved on to a 100% commission-based job to learn more and increase her income.

 “A full commission structure will teach you how your efforts are directly correlated to your income,” Veronica says.
 “Above all else, these sales positions help people level up their lifestyles and skills.”

-Veronica’s experience with commission-based positions gave her the know-how and confidence to launch her own business, which now generates passive income and allows her to be location independent.
+Veronica’s experience with commission-based positions gave her the know-how and confidence to launch her own business, which now generates passive income and allows her to be location-independent.